-There have been debates about whether or not women should wear yoga pants in public, stories about why girls can’t wear certain types of clothes to school because it is too districting for boys, and even judges excusing perpetrators’ behavior because, apparently, what clothing a woman decides to wear equals saying “yes” to sexual activity.
-Victims are also blamed for their assault because of what they were doing at the time, such as going to a party, bar or club, consuming alcohol or marijuana, going hiking alone, or even just walking down the street.
+There have been debates about whether or not women should wear yoga pants in public, stories about why girls can’t wear certain types of clothes to school because it is too distracting for boys, and even judges excusing perpetrators’ behavior because, apparently, what clothing a woman decides to wear equals saying “yes” to sexual activity.
+Victims are often blamed for their assault because of what they were doing at the time, such as going to a party, bar or club, consuming alcohol or marijuana, going hiking alone, or even just walking down the street.

 Rather than focusing the actions of the person who chose to sexually assault another person, these conversations serve to blame victims of sexual violence.